infonl/info-jira-teamlist/README.md

 Show a list of team members next to title of first column of Active Sprint board (the scrumboard) Looks like this:  Ni Ri Ad Ge Is Ja (Ke) Lb Mar Hr (PO)
-- can be used during standup
+- Can be used during standup so everybody knows the order (especially nice when doing a videocall)
 - Content of list can differ per day of the week (Mon-Sun).
 Especially nice with part-timers tht don't pop up on their free day.

 Tip: Put the abbreviation of the name of someone who is optional (like an PO = Product Owner) between round brackets.